Time Served: 12 years

 On the night of April 19, 1989, a 28-year-old female jogger was brutally attacked and raped in New York's Central Park.
 She was found unconscious with her skull fractured, her body temperature at 84 degrees, and 75 percent of her blood drained from her body.
 When she recovered, she had no memory of the assault.
 Initial police investigations quickly focused on a group of African American and Latino youths who were in police custody for a series of other attacks perpetrated in the park that night.

 After prolonged periods of police interrogation, five teenagers – Yusef Salaam, Kevin Richardson, Antron McCray, Raymond Santana and Korey Wise – confessed to being involved in the attacks.
 At the time, the defendants were between 14 and 16 years of age.
-Richardson, McCray, Sanatana, and Wise all gave videotaped confessions.
+Richardson, McCray, Santana, and Wise all gave videotaped confessions.

 The Trials and Convictions